beginor/ionic-demo/BREAKING.md

 # Breaking Changes

+## Migrating

+### Migration Guide

+If you aren't sure where to start in upgrading to v4, we recommend reading through our [migration guide](https://beta.ionicframework.com/docs/building/migration) first.

+### Migration Linter

+Looking for a tool that automatically warns (and sometimes fixes) the breaking changes listed?
+Check out our [migration linter](https://github.com/ionic-team/v4-migration-tslint)!

+## Components

-A list of the breaking changes introduced in Ionic Angular v4.
+A list of the breaking changes introduced to each component in Ionic Angular v4.

 - [Action Sheet](#action-sheet)
 - [Alert](#alert)